Tolulope05/web-2.0-tutorial-/0x03- World of DOM/0xx4_EventForms/README.md

 # Event Bubbling
 > When an event occurs on an element, it is first fired on that element.
 > Then, if the event is not stopped, it is fired on the parent of that element.
+> e.stopPropagation()-This method prevents event from reaching any objects other than the current object.

+# Event Delegation